 Students who have lost their eligibility for the TELS award can appeal if they had extenuating circumstances or if they lost eligibility due to enrollment issues.
-The Financial Aid Office notifies the student of ineligibility at the end of the semester.
 A Tennessee Lottery Appeal form is available in the Financial Aid Office or online at www.mtsu.edu/financialaid/forms.htm.
 Students will be allowed to appeal their ineligibility if they can provide documentation verifying extenuating medical or personal circumstances.
 Such circumstances may include, but are not limited to, illness of the student, illness or death of an immediate family member, extreme financial hardship of the student or student's immediate family, or other extenuating circumstances beyond the student's control.
 MTSU is not authorized to make exceptions concerning GPA requirements, regardless of extenuating circumstances.